 Meanwhile, NBC’s own Jennifer Salke added the following:

 “Julian Fellowes has the peerless ability to create complex characters and relationships set against a fantastic backdrop … We’re thrilled that NBC and Universal Television will bring you his delicious new take on both the emerging rich and the working class who were intricately entwined in opulent New York in 1882.
 It’s an addictive new universe of fabulous people with the same signature style, wit and emotional resonance for which Julian is famous.”

 Fellowes is a genius whose talent in television writing is almost unparalleled.
 Without knowing anything else, it’s pretty easy to be excited about what The Gilded Age could bring to the small screen.

 Are you excited to see The Gilded Age finally happening?
 Share now in the comments, and be sure to like CarterMatt on Facebook for some other news regarding the series.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!